-I am currently preparing a monograph entitled The Appeal of the Academic: Biblical Commentary and Translation in Late Medieval England, which focuses on the rich culture of scholastic literary criticism that flourished in fourteenth- and fifteenth-century England, continuing up to and even through the Reformation.
-I have also begun work on a second monograph, tentatively entitled Authorizing Chaucer, which focuses on the various strategies for cultivating a sense of the vernacular poet’s authority in manuscripts and early printed editions of the Canterbury Tales.
+My first book, Biblical Commentary and Translation in Later Medieval England: Experiments in Interpretation, forthcoming from Cambridge University Press, focuses on the rich culture of scholastic literary criticism that flourished in fourteenth- and fifteenth-century England, continuing up to and even through the Reformation.
+I have also begun work on two new monographs.
+The first, tentatively entitled Authorizing Chaucer, focuses on the various strategies for cultivating a sense of the vernacular poet’s authority in manuscripts and early printed editions of the Canterbury Tales.
 My work on this book has been helped by digital humanities projects in my upper-level Chaucer seminar (Engl.
 4401), where my students have been undertaking original work on the complex textual history of this foundational collection of English poetry.
+The second, Before Theory: Four Medieval Ideas about Poetry, explores the complex and contradictory understandings of literature that developed across late antiquity and the Middle Ages, setting out the many different contributions of medieval critics to theoretical and interpretive problems that persist today.

 Ph.D., Yale University